Home / Programs / Fishable Cities

 Mangroves and saltmarshes provide a nursery for juvenile fish, before they move onto deeper waters, they buffer coastal communities against extreme weather events, stabilise coastlines and slow or reduce soil erosion.
 Despite all this, half of the world’s mangroves and even more saltmarshes have already been cleared or destroyed – and those that remain are under threat.

-Mangrove forests and saltmarshes may be funky to our human senses, but they are key habitats for our fishy friends, and can survive salty conditions that other vegetation cannot tolerate.
+Mangrove forests and saltmarshes may be funky to our human senses, but they are key habitats for our favorite fish, and can survive salty conditions that other vegetation cannot tolerate.

 • Monitoring water quality and changes to water management